Teaching

 Casual depth

 Come as you are—anyone can engage deeply.
-A relaxed tone lowers the barrier; depth comes from good questions.
+A relaxed tone lowers the barrier, and depth comes from good questions.

 Personalized learning